 Under our senior credit facilities, an event of default would result if a third party became the beneficial owner of 35.0% or more of our voting stock or upon certain changes in the constitution of Rent-A-Center's Board of Directors.
-As of March 31, 2009, \$705.0 million was outstanding under our senior debt.
+As of June 30, 2009, \$700.8 million was outstanding under our senior debt.
+If the lenders under our senior credit facilities accelerate these obligations, we may not have sufficient liquid assets to repay amounts outstanding under these agreements.